-5.4.
-FERC Form No. 715
+4. FERC Form No. 715

 Each Transmission Owner specifies reliability criteria it uses to evaluate system performance in its FERC Form No. 715 filing.
-As part of the RTEP process, PJM will identify system needs using each Transmission Owner's local-planning criteria, including which could include end of useful life as determined in accordance with good utility practice and other asset management activities, reflected in the Transmission Owner's FERC Form No. 715.
+As part of the RTEP process, PJM will identify system needs using each Transmission O wner 's planning cr it eria, which could include end of useful life as determined in accordance with good utility practice and other asset management activities, r ef lected in the Transmission O wner 's FERC Form No. 715.

-6.5.
-Supplemental Project Planning
+5. Supplemental Project Planning